ibm-cloud-docs/secure-enterprise/project-responsibilities.md

 |----------|-----------------------|--------|
 | Meet security and compliance objectives| Provide a secure {{site.data.keyword.cloud_notm}} Projects service that complies with key standards.
 For more information about data security, see [How do I know that my data is safe?](/docs/overview/terms-of-use?topic=overview-security).  | Secure your workloads and data.
 Integrate tools into your toolchains that satisfy your security and compliance requirements.
 To learn more about securing your cloud apps, see [Security to safeguard and monitor your cloud apps](https://www.ibm.com/topics/cloud-native).
 To learn more about securing your data while you are using the {{site.data.keyword.cloud_notm}} Projects service, see [Securing your data](/docs/ContinuousDelivery?topic=ContinuousDelivery-cd_data_security&interface=ui).
 To learn more about regulatory compliance with the {{site.data.keyword.cloud_notm}} Projects service, see [Understanding tool integrations with {{site.data.keyword.IBM_notm}} for Financial Services](/docs/ContinuousDelivery?topic=ContinuousDelivery-integrations&interface=ui). |
 {: row-headers}
-{: caption="Table 4.
-Responsibilites for security and regulation compliance" caption-side="bottom"}
+{: caption="Responsibilites for security and regulation compliance" caption-side="bottom"}
 {: summary="The first column describes the task that the customer or IBM might be responsibility for.
 The second column describes {{site.data.keyword.IBM_notm}} responsibilities for that task.
 The third column describes your responsibilities as the customer for that task."}

 ## Disaster recovery